 Secretariat Audit and Risk Committee

-The Assembly Commission established the Secretariat Audit and Risk Committee (SARC) to support the Chief Executive (in his role as Accounting Officer) and the Assembly Commission and Secretariat Management Group in monitoring their responsibilities for issues of risk, control and governance by reviewing the comprehensiveness of assurances in meeting the organisation’s assurance needs and reviewing the reliability and integrity of these assurances.
+The Assembly Commission established the Secretariat Audit and Risk Committee (SARC) to support the Chief Executive (in his/her role as Accounting Officer) and the Assembly Commission and Secretariat Management Group in monitoring their responsibilities for issues of risk, control and governance by reviewing the comprehensiveness of assurances in meeting the organisation’s assurance needs and reviewing the reliability and integrity of these assurances.

 The Assembly Commission is committed to becoming an examplar institution in terms of sustainable development and environmental impact.